-- E13.2.5.1 Vehicle crossings shall be constructed to the following minimum standards: - (a) Standard vehicle crossings shall be provided to sites capable of containing no more than 10 delings or which generate no more than 100 vehicle movements per day.
+- E13.2.5.1 Vehicle crossings shall be constructed to the following minimum standards: - Standard vehicle crossings shall be provided to sites capable (a) of containing no more than 10 6 dwellings or which generate no more than 100 vehicle movements per day. - (b) Heavy-duty vehicle crossings shall be provided for all other sites.